advancedspectrum/OC2AM/README.md

 The hierarchy

-- Org  - > orgId and multiple domainIds
+- Org  - > orgId maps to multiple domainIds
-  - Domain  -> domainId & orgId
+  - Domain  -> domainId maps to one orgId
-    - Level_1  -> subLevelId & domainId
+    - Level_1  -> subLevelId maps to one domainId
       - Level_2
         - ....
           - Level_N
-            - Capabilities  -> capabilityId & subLevelId
+            - Capabilities  -> capabilityId maps to one subLevelId
-              - Resource   -> resourceid & subLevelId / multiple apiIds
+              - Resource   -> resourceid maps to 1 or more capabilityId(s) and apiId(s)
-                - API  -> multiple resourceIds
+                - API  -> maps to 1 or more resourceId(s)

 Org is the name of the organization or company.